dtonon/ch/README.md

 3. Handles overlapping matches (first match wins)
 4. Outputs to standard output with ANSI color codes

+The preset colors use a pastel palette optimized for readability on both light and dark terminals: Red, Green, Orange, Blue, Pink, Purple.
+Colors cycle when you have more than 6 words without custom colors.

 The tool is optimized for streaming, making it ideal for real-time log monitoring.

 ## Usage